hrvach/deskhop/README.md

 The thickness is designed to be 1.6 mm for snap-fit to work as expected.

-Planned changes:
-- Add 15 ohm resistors for D+ / D- lines
-- Add decoupling capacitance near VBUS line on USB-A connector (~100 uF)
+There are 2 versions of the PCB (no major differences for the user).
+Original (v1.0) is easier to solder and assemble, while v1.1 offers some upgrades like:
-- Add an ESD protection device near the USB connector
+ - added ESD protection (TPD4E1U06DBVR)
-- Add indications on the silkscreen for pin1 on the ADuM1201
+ - added VBUS capacitor for the keyboard/mouse connectors
-- Add indications on the silkscreen for which Raspberry Pi Pico pins need to be soldered

-... done, waiting on PCBs to re-test and verify everything.
-Stay tuned for an updated version!
+ - silkscreen orientation markings
+ - holes for clone boards with headers pre-soldered and easier alignment
+ - USB 27 ohm resistors

+  This version is slightly more difficult to hand solder due to the small transient voltage suppressor IC and 0805 resistors, but it's totally doable.
+TVS can in theory be omitted (not advised) and it will still work.

+Upcoming - board with bare rp2040s that doesn't need Picos, is smaller and more convenient.

 ## Case

 Since I'm not very good with 3d, the case is [simple and basic](case/) but does the job.
 It should be easy to print, uses ~33g of filament and takes a couple of hours.

-Horizontal PCB movements are countered by pegs sliding through holes and vertical movements by snap-fit lugs on the side - no screws required.
+Horizontal PCB movements are countered by pegs sliding through holes and vertical movements by snap-fit lugs on the sides - no screws required.
+The case was given a slight redesign to feature the logo and two additional snap-fit lugs, so it provides a better seal.

 Micro USB connectors on both boards are offset from the side of the case, so slightly larger holes should allow for cables to reach in.